ramparvathaneni1/final-review/README.md

     - Now we want our testing framework.
 Install the selenium-webdriver package in your project: `npm install selenium-webdriver`
     - Make sure your backend is running if your app isn't working, then `npm run start` in your frontend directory to confirm the app is working.
 NOTE: If you get a message that a port is in use, you can kill it with this command: `sudo kill -9 $(sudo lsof -t -i:3000)`.
     - After you've verified that everything works, run `CTRL+C` in the terminal to stop running the React app.
-4. Create a `tests` folder in the directory: `mkdir tests`
+4. Create a `tests` folder in the `src` directory: `mkdir tests`
-5. Within the new directory, make a subdirectory called `selenium`: `mkdir tests/selenium`, then create a new file called `App.test.js`: `touch tests/selenium/App.test.js` which will be our test file.
+5. Within the new directory, make a subdirectory called `e2e`: `mkdir tests/e2e`, then create a new file called `App.test.js`: `touch tests/e2e/App.test.js` which will be our test file.

 ## Dependency Setup
 In the `App.test.js` file, we'll need to import a couple modules from the testing framework along with the component(s) that we want to test.
 Take the code from below then paste it in the test file: